-@ 2025 HLB International Limited.
+$\hbox{@ 2025 HLB}$ International Limited.
 All rights reserved

 HLB refers to the HLB International network and/or one or more of its member firms, each of which is a separate legal entity.
 HLB International is a global network of independent advisory and accounting firms, each of which is a separate and independent legal entity and as such has no liability for the acts and omissions of any other member.
 HLB International Limited is an English company limited by guarantee which co-ordinates the international activities of the HLB International network but does not provide, supervise or manage professional services to clients.
-Accordingly, HLB International Limited has not liability for the acts and omissions of any other werea.
+Accordingly, HLB International Limited has not liability for the acts and omissions of any member of the HLB International network, and vice versa.